 With changing work environments comes the need for changing payment structures.
-Consumer expectations for accelerated pay is growing, thanks to peer-to-peer payment apps like Venmo and a rise in freelance and gig work.
-Workers today want to get paid quickly, and flexible pay is the most efficient and effective way to meet their needs.
+Consumer expectations for accelerated pay is growing thanks to the rise in gig work and peer-to-peer payment apps like Venmo.
+Workers today want to get paid quickly and flexible pay is the most efficient and effective way to meet their needs.

 Imagine being in charge of deciding when you get paid for the work you do.
 Rather than wait for those two days a month for your paycheck or direct deposit to arrive, you could select your own pay cycle based on your needs.
 That’s what flexible pay enables you to do.
 You can choose the best payday for you, whether that’s getting paid every day or every week, or staying on your company’s standard pay cycle but choosing to sometimes draw on your earned pay when you need it.

-Worrying about when money might arrive to cover the bills or help purchase necessities can be stressful for employees.
-The concern over the lack of funds could potentially distract them from work.
-When they lose that focus, productivity takes a nosedive.
+Worrying about when money might arrive to cover the bills or help purchase necessities can be stressful for workers.
+Concern over the lack of funds could potentially distract them from work and when they lose that focus, productivity takes a nosedive.

 Even worse, employees may feel so desperate that they turn to costly payday loans to get by.
-From there, the stress only increases, as they realize the payday loan just created unplanned debt and exorbitant interest charges.
+From there, the stress only increases, as they realize payday loans create unplanned debt and exorbitant interest charges.

-Instead, having a flexible pay option enables employees to enjoy better cash flow, which reduces concerns about making it to the next payday and allows them to more easily save and budget.
+Instead, having flexible pay options enables employees to enjoy better cash flow, which reduces concerns about making it to the next payday and allows them to more easily save and budget.

 When new employees join the company, there is often a waiting period for their first check that can be anywhere from one to three weeks.
 The waiting period often involves completing and verifying paperwork and bank accounts.

-New employees benefit when your company offers flexible pay options.
+New workers benefit when your company offers flexible pay options.
 They’ll be able to get paid for the work they do in days instead of weeks on the job.

 To provide additional income between paychecks and to gain immediate pay perks, many people have taken on side hustles or gig jobs.
 Now, close to half of American workers have some type of side gig in addition to their regular jobs.